LanceWW0/LanceWW0.github.io/about/index.md

 ## Get in Touch

 <p style="font-size: 1.15em;">
-  I’m always happy to chat — whether it’s about app ideas, indie dev life, or just to say hi!
+  I’m happy to chat — whether it’s about app ideas, indie dev life, or just to say hi!
 </p>